Oct 15, 2021

 We ship CE Marked specimen receptacles to Europe but do the actual testing outside Europe.
 Do we really need to comply with the IVDR?

-Could our product be considered Research Use Only and thus exempt from the regulation?
+Is our IVD considered Research Use Only (RUO) and thus exempt from the IVDR?

 Unlikely.
 MEDDEV 2.14/2 clearly defines Research Use Only (RUO) products, and to qualify under that definition, the test must have no intended medical purpose.